 We love a friendly teacher.
 It helps make them more likable even during those curse-worthy challenges within the class.
 So, we were a bit put off that Stacy did not take the time to greet us or introduce herself individually, even though many of us were early arrivals.
 There was just a lot of silence followed by a hurried introduction and then class started.
 Her focus was on the new “row to the beat” program she was testing.
 A cool concept, but something we felt distracted her from instructing and us from keeping good form.
 Needless to say, we didn’t leave the room feeling super motivated or accomplished.

-This studio doesn’t look like much from the street level (small entrance, tall stairway).
+Row House, located in Chelsea, doesn’t look like much from the street level (small entrance, tall stairway).
 But your perception certainly changes upon arrival.
 It’s the perfect size for the number of participants coming and going, there’s hardly ever congestion.
 Even the two stall and two shower bathrooms feel super spacious.
 The very upbeat vibe, tons of color decor (row house-themed of course) and a friendly, knowledgeable staff make it incredibly welcoming.
 Forget hair ties, shampoo, or conditioner?
 No problem!
 And, with the 1 subway line to one end of the block and the C,E to the other, the location can’t be beat.

 Added Bonus: If you are attending a class in the spring and summer, you can stay and enjoy some time on their outdoor terrace after class (yep, you read that right).
 Even when the weather is not warm, this studio creates a very social atmosphere with “Rose & Ride” or “Singles Mingle” type themed events post ride.
 Talk about a #fitfam sense of community.

 269 W 23rd St, New York, NY 10011 Chelsea Rowing $$$

 269 W 23rd St, New York, NY 10011